 - Even Compression Distribution: Compression garments provide consistent pressure across the treated area.
 This helps to evenly distribute swelling and encourage a smoother healing process.

 - Support for Healing Tissues: The garment holds your skin and underlying tissues firmly in place.
 This support allows the healing tissues to adhere properly.

 - Minimising Displacement of Fat Cells: In procedures like liposuction, fat cells are removed from specific areas.
 The compression garment helps to ensure that the remaining fat cells settle into their new positions, preventing them from shifting or becoming uneven.

 After your plastic surgery procedure, you will need to have some time off work to rest and recuperate.
 However, restricted mobility increases the risks of clot formation and venous incompetence due to the decrease in circulation.
 This can have devastating consequences.

-The garment is made of lightweight materials that are comfortable enough for everyday wear all day long.
-They typically come with an opening at the back that makes them easy to put on or take off without assistance from another person; some even contain zippers making them easier still!
-Compressing areas worn over wounds will not only ensure faster healing but also prevent any unwanted movement which might cause further harm
+The garment consists of lightweight materials that are comfortable enough for all-day everyday wear.
+They typically come with an opening at the back that makes them easy to put on or take off without assistance from another person; some even contain zippers making them even easier.

 Compression Garment FAQs – Questions about Post Op Garments

 How long do I need to wear a compression garment following plastic surgery?

 - The duration depends on the extent of your surgery as well as your healing ability.